- Can ABCpdf convert my Microsoft Office documents to PDF?

 - You can tell your component package to shut itself down when it's not being used.

 If you are using ABCpdf .NET you'll need to write a .NET Managed Component wrapper round your code.
 The PDFEnterpriseServices example project under the ABCpdf .NET menu item shows you how to do this for converting HTML into PDF.
-If you're using ABCpdf ASP the process is even easier - you may find our ABCDrawHTML COM+ instructions helpful.
+If you are using ABCpdf ASP the process is even easier - you may find our ABCDrawHTML COM+ instructions helpful.

 - When I convert HTML I get an empty PDF, or see errors like: